-It is well documented that an overly sedentary lifestyle is bad for you, and most people know that they need some form of exercise or activity in their day to day lives.
+It is well scientifically that an overly sedentary lifestyle is bad for you, and most people know that they need some form of exercise or activity in their day to day lives.

 But, do you know exactly what the major dangers of sitting too long are?
-Of course, everybody knows that you don’t burn calories and you will gain more weight, but did you know that you could be causing long-term damage to your body too?
+Of course, everybody knows that you don’t burn calories and you will gain more weight, but did you know that you could be causing long-term damage to your overall health too?

 We’ll start with the most obvious problem, stiffness.
 This is already a well-known fact, but it shouldn’t be overlooked.
 Stiff shoulders and neck are quite a discomfort by themselves but if experienced for longer periods of time they can cause further muscle problems.

 You probably guessed it on your own, but moving around is actually very important for various metabolic processes.
 This means that sitting all day makes it much harder for our bodies to digest carbohydrates and fatty acids which we take in through our diet.
 As time passes, the overall efficiency of our digestive system becomes decreased, so the retention rate of those sugars and fats becomes higher, causing us to gain more weight.

 Not only that but standing burns more calories than sitting, so by the simple fact that if you consume more calories than you burn then you gain weight, sitting is more likely to cause you to put on a few pounds.

 3. Leg muscle atrophy

 Atrophy is what happens to muscles when they are unused for long periods of time.
 This often affects people who are bed-ridden and people who are in comas for long periods.
 The muscles deteriorate and shrink becoming weak and this can lead to imbalances and general physical health issues in the long run.

 Take time to at least do some basic stretches or a few squats, as your legs will be more than grateful for it.
 Since glutes, quads and other leg muscles are crucial for stabilizing the rest of your body, it makes sense that you should pay attention to them and try maintain and build strong muscles.